yg-ht/FIR/README.md

 - python-nmap
 - python-texttable

-On ubuntu-based distributions you can use:
+On ubuntu-based distributions (including Kali) you can use:

     apt install python-netaddr python-nmap python-texttable